 On his Instagram profile, the professional photographer Russell Preston Brown it shows some absolutely crazy photos.
 Look at this:

-Used equipment?
+The equipment used?
 An iPhone 13 Pro Max, a bluetooth flash and a couple of apps.
 The workflow?
 After taking the photo with the Profoto Camera app, he used Adobe Lightroom Mobile to make some edits.
-The output images?
-In Raw format, to have greater control over the whole process.
-The post-production?
+Output images?
+In Raw format, to have greater control over the entire process.
+Post-production?
 With artificial intelligence: today "limited" to a few operations, tomorrow on all aspects of the photo.
 Even with the ability to invent or reconstruct elements of it.

 I could give dozens of other examples.